 The 400i that I demo frequently at my local Audio Advice has been through hundreds (if not thousands) of hands and it looks and functions just as good as when I first saw it.
 This is because it is in fact one of the older models that was not affected by the cheaper yokes.

 The overall build of the 400i was a little awkward to be honest.
 It didn’t feel cheap at all, but instead felt kind of wonky.

-The ear cups do rotate which is nice, but the headband framing was kind of strange looking.
+The ear cups do rotate and fold flat which is nice, but the headband framing was kind of strange looking.
 These headphones made you look like an alien almost.

 The circular pads are made of a sort of velour/protein leather combo, and for the most part are pretty comfortable.
 The only real issue I have is that they tend to slide down onto the tops of your ear lobes, proving uncomfortable after a short spell.

 The rest of the build is fairly solid.
 The cable is encased in a fabric material, and the plug terminates in a 3.5mm jack.

 The headband is a sort of protein/faux leather, and very thin.
 I don’t find it uncomfortable though and it provides enough padding for the head.